 Vice Versa (335 High St; Morgantown, WV), 18-plus dance club, mixed crowd, drag shows, karaoke, theme nights, underwear contests, male strippers, guest porn stars.

-CLOSED: Donny's Place (1226 Herron Ave), Polish Hill neighborhood bar, long-time men's favorite dive on three floors; Real Luck Cafe (1519 Penn Ave), aka Luckies, dive bar, two levels, cheap drinks, naked male dancers, free food, pool games; Remedy (5121 Butler St), Lawrenceville mixed bar food, cocktails, art exhibits, weekend dancing.
+CLOSED: Donny's Place (1226 Herron Ave), Polish Hill men's dive; Real Luck Cafe (1519 Penn Ave), aka Luckies, dive bar, cheap drinks, naked male dancers, food, games; Remedy (5121 Butler St), Lawrenceville mixed bar/ food, cocktails, art exhibits, dancing.

 Point Brugge Cafe (401 Hastings Ave), European-style bistro, neighborhood gathering place; lunch, dinner, Sunday brunch until 3pm.